Christina Brown, MD

 How many recommendations should I get?
 Who should write these recommendations?

-Applicants traditionally submit 3-4 letters of recommendation.
+Applicants traditionally submit 3-4 letters of recommendations.
 One of these letters must be from either your residency program director or department chair.
 You may also consider asking your residency research mentor to write a letter.
 Make sure that you choose faculty who know you well and are willing to write you a strong letter of support.

 What if I decide to work as an attending before applying?
 Can I still be competitive when I apply for fellowship?